emiliebarnard/pokemon-in-python/index.md

 `https://pokeapi.co/api/v2/move-learn-method/{id or name}/`

-id is the integer (1 as the lowest option) of which we’ll use the id number for an example Pokémon.
+id is the integer (`1` as the lowest option and `11` as the highest option) of which we’ll use the id number for an example Pokémon.

 #### Examples